drhelius/grpc-demo/README.md

 ## 8 - Deploying the demo services without using Istio

-Three methods are provided to deploy the demo services and setup the service mesh:
+Three methods are provided to deploy the demo services without using a service mesh:

 - Helm Chart
 - OpenShift Template
 - Kubernetes Operator

-But first you need to create a namespace for the services.
+You can have the demo services deployed both with Istio and without it at the same time but, for simplicity, you may want to deploy them in a different namespace.

 ### Create a project to deploy the demo services